ceph/ceph/doc/cephfs/index.rst

 	</td><td><h3>Step 2: Mount Ceph FS</h3>

-Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may mount your Ceph Filesystem.
+Once you have a healthy Ceph Storage Cluster with at least one Ceph Metadata Server, you may create and mount your Ceph Filesystem.
 Ensure that you client has network connectivity and the proper authentication keyring.

 .. toctree::
 	:maxdepth: 1

+	Create Ceph FS <createfs>
 	Mount Ceph FS <kernel>
 	Mount Ceph FS as FUSE <fuse>
 	Mount Ceph FS in fstab <fstab>